-This easy to use glossary on pregnancy and birth will help you to understand terms commonly used around pregnancy and birth by midwives, doctors and those in the know!
+This easy to use pregnancy and birth terms glossary helps you understand terms commonly used by midwives, doctors and those in the know!

 When you have a reduced number of red blood cells / haemoglobin, which carries oxygen in your blood.
 It can make you very tired and weak.

 Bleeding from the vagina after 28 weeks of pregnancy – can be caused by placenta praevia, placental abruption or minor causes such as post sexual intercourse.
 All bleeding in pregnancy should be reported to a health professional.

 Artificial Rupture of Membranes – breaking the waters using a plastic hook, usually to speed up labour.

 Contractions of the womb during pregnancy, which are usually painless and are perfectly normal “practice” contractions.